How can I prepare for Chartered status?

 If you want to achieve Chartered status, you’ll need to build on your existing skills and knowledge of the profession acquired through practical and academic training.
-Being chartered is the highest level of professional standing in certain professions and demonstrates a mastery of advanced financial practices.
+Being Chartered is the highest level of professional standing and demonstrates a mastery of advanced financial practices.

 As the benchmark of professional competence, chartered status is recognised across disciplines and sectors.
 After you pass the relevant qualifications, it’s expected that you will have full and thorough understanding of your field and a commitment to a long-term career in it.

-To use the designation ‘Chartered Accountant’ in the UK, you can belong any one of four chartered accounting bodies (the ICAEW, ACCA, ICAS or CAI).
-On the other hand, the CMI (Chartered Management Institute) is the only organisation that offers the status of ‘Chartered Manager’.
+To use the designation "Chartered Accountant" in the UK, you can belong any one of four chartered accounting bodies (the ICAEW, ACCA, ICAS or CAI).
+On the other hand, the CMI is the only organisation that offers the status of ‘Chartered Manager’.

 As such, choosing which you’d like to qualify through is key before you start studying for the exams.
 Most require you to become a member of the body and maintain your membership if you want to continue using their letters after your name and on your business cards.
 Other organisations require you to have previous advanced qualifications from their body before taking the final chartered exam.

 The requirements to become Chartered can be quite specific.
-To gain Chartered status with the IIA (Chartered Institute of Internal Auditors) for example, you must already hold the IIA Diploma.
+To gain Chartered status with the Chartered Institute of Internal Auditors (IIA) for example, you must already hold the IIA Diploma.
 This is a required step before you can advance to the ultimate stage of Chartered Internal Auditor status.

-Likewise, if you want to become a Chartered Wealth Manager with CISI (Chartered Institute for Securities and Investment), you must pass a compulsory integrity test before the main examinations.
+Likewise, if you want to become a Chartered Wealth Manager with the Chartered Institute for Securities and Investment (CISI), you must pass a compulsory integrity test before the main examinations.

 CISI also requires those looking at becoming Chartered to demonstrate Continuing Professional Development (CPD) by logging 35 hours of additional activities.
 These could include taking further relevant qualifications, teaching on securities and investments, or even having published articles or reviews on the financial services industry.